Upper Pittsgrove in Salem County, New Jersey — The American Northeast (Mid-Atlantic)

 The Cannon was restored in 1986 by Jay Williams and David Harvey with tremendous pride in their accomplishment.

 Location.
-39° 36.995′ N, 75° 13.786′ W. Marker is in Upper Touch for map.
+39° 36.995′ N, 75° 13.786′ W. Marker is in Upper Pittsgrove, New Jersey, in Salem County.
+Marker is on Harding Highway (U.S. 40) near Pole Tavern Circle.
 The Pole Tavern Circle is the intersection of Harding Highway (US route 40) with Old Tavern Road, the Pole Tavern -- Elmer Road, and the Bridgeton Pike.
+Touch for map.
 Marker is in this post office area: Elmer NJ 08318, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Old Pittsgrove Presbyterian Church (approx. 2 miles away); Pittsgrove Church (approx. 2.1 miles away); Trinity Church (approx. 10.1 miles away); Skirmish at Swedesboro (approx. 10.1 miles away); a different marker also named Trinity Church (approx. 10.1 miles away); First Swedish Church (approx. 10.1 miles away); Trinity "Old Swedes" Church (approx. 10.1 miles away); Stratton Hall (approx. 10.2 miles away).
+Old Pittsgrove Presbyterian Church (approx. 2 miles away); Pittsgrove Church (approx. 2.1 miles away); The Seven Stars (approx. 7½ miles away); Trinity Church (approx. 10.1 miles away); Skirmish at Swedesboro (approx. 10.1 miles away); a different marker also named Trinity Church (approx. 10.1 miles away); First Swedish Church (approx. 10.1 miles away); Trinity "Old Swedes" Church (approx. 10.1 miles away).

 More about this marker.
 The marker is inside the plastic sided shed that protects the cannon.